HallaSurvivor/Blog/_posts/2022-04-28-diff-growth.md

 Now, my old advisor (Klaus Sutner) used to say that whenever you're faced with a problem, you can hack or you can think, but you can't do both.
 Today I was in more of a hacking mood, so I wrote up some haskell code to just _try_ all the "reasonable" functions I could think of.
+By this, of course, I mean the [elementary functions][9].

-That is, there's an obvious recursive way to build up functions which might show up in a calculus class:
+There's an obvious recursive way to build up the elementary functions (which you should think of as those functions which might show up in a calculus class):

  - $f(x) = x$ should probably be a function, as should the constants
  - If $f(x)$ has previously been defined, $\sin(f(x))$, etc. should be functions